pytorch/torchtune/docs/source/examples/configs.rst

 ----------------------------

 There are two primary entry points for you to configure parameters: **configs** and **CLI overrides**.
-Configs are YAML files that define in a single location all the parameters needed to run a recipe with in a single location.
+Configs are YAML files that define all the parameters needed to run a recipe within a single location.
 These can be overridden on the command-line for quick changes and experimentation without modifying the config.

 If you are planning to make your own custom recipe, you will need to become familiar